 Parameter Description Index Syslog server settings index (1-4).
 Server IP The IP address of the Syslog server.
 Severity This drop-down menu allows you to select the level of messages that will be sent.
 The options are Warning, Informational , and All .
 Facility Some of the operating system daemons and processes have been assigned Facility values.
 Processes and daemons that have not been explicitly assigned a Facility may use any of the "local use" facilities or they may use the "user-level" Facility.
-Those Facilities that have been designated are shown in the following: Bold font means the facility values that are currently in use by the switch.
+Those Facilities that have been designated are shown in the following: Bold font means the facility values that the switch currently now.